DinaAli2003/DEPI-PROJECTS/README.md

 # DEPI Projects

-## Professional Data Analytics Portfolio: DEP I Initiative 🇪🇬
+## Professional Data Analytics Portfolio: DEPI Initiative 🇪🇬

 This repository showcases the culminating work of the **Digital Egypt Pioneers (DEP I)** initiative, conducted under the supervision of the **Ministry of Communication and Information Technology (MCIT)**.
 The projects contained herein represent a comprehensive, end-to-end application of the data analysis lifecycle, utilizing a unified dataset across five distinct projects to demonstrate proficiency with the industry's most essential tools.